-- Check what revision support is available from your tutors, or maybe organise your own group via Skype or MS Teams.
+- Check what revision support is available from your tutors, or maybe organise your own group via MS Teams.

 - Create a timetable to take control of your workload and set SMART objectives to stay on track.

 One to One appointments are available with the team either online, by email or by phone.
-Please complete the “Get Help” form on the Library’s Subject Support Pages
+Complete the “Get Help” form on the Library’s Subject Support page.

 Make sure you know: